William Gregor

-William Gregor (25 December 1761 – 11 June 1817) was an English clergyman and mineralogist who discovered the elemental metal titanium.
+William Gregor (25 December 1761 – 11 June 1817) was a British clergyman and mineralogist who discovered the elemental metal Titanium.

 Early years

 He was born at the Trewarthenick Estate in Cornwall, the son of Francis Gregor and Mary Copley and the brother of Francis Gregor, MP for Cornwall.
 He was educated at Bristol Grammar School, where he became interested in chemistry, then after two years with a private tutor entered St John's College, Cambridge, graduating BA in 1784 and MA in 1787.
 He was ordained in the Church of England.
 He became vicar of St Mary's Church Diptford near Totnes, Devon.
-He married Charlotte Anne Gwatkin in 1790 and they had one daughter.
+He married Charlotte Anne Gwatkin in 1790 and they had one daughter, Charlotte-Anne Gregor.